-Contact the TMA that represents your final destination, whether it's your office, a park and ride or transit hub.
+For commuting information, contact the TMA that represents your destination, whether it's your office, a park and ride or transit hub

 Avenues in Motion